ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 {: #vc_addingservices-prereq}

 * Adding services to instances with VMware vSphere® 6.5 is not supported.
 * For existing multizone instances, adding services is not supported.
-However, you can view or delete existing add-on services.
+However, you can view and delete existing add-on services.
 After a service is deleted, it cannot be reinstalled.
 * By default, the service assumes that NSX-T is installed.
 For existing instances V4.7 and earlier, if NSX-T is not supported for a service, then NSX-V is used.

 ## Available services for Automated instances